Camping and Visiting Fort Pickens & Gulf Islands National Seashore Park – Pensacola Beach, Florida

 - Bike the roads in the park and bike the road between the park and Pensacola Beach.

 - Camping in a tent or RV in one of the full-service campsites or in a group the more rustic backcountry sites.
+(See our Campground Review further down this page)

-- If staying in the campground, enjoy numerous attractions in the nearby resort community of Pensacola Beach and the larger city of Pensacola across the bay from the park.
+- If staying in the campground, enjoy numerous attractions in the nearby vacation community of Pensacola Beach and the larger city of Pensacola across the bay from the park.
 At the end of this article are several links to interesting things to see and do in the area.

-To get to Fort Pickens from Pensacola, you have to take the bridge across the bay to Gulf Breeze and then take another bridge to Pensacola Beach on Santa Rosa Island.
+To get to Fort Pickens from Pensacola on the mainland, you have to take the bridge across the bay to Gulf Breeze and then take another bridge to Pensacola Beach on Santa Rosa Island.
 Located on the remote western end of the island, Fort Pickens Recreation Area & Campground is the largest unit of the Gulf Island National Seashore.
 It is a great spot for people who enjoy sun and surf, relaxing by the ocean or walking the beach in an uncrowded, natural setting.
 History buffs, particularly those interested in US military history from the War of 1812 to World War II, will also enjoy the experience of touring the old Fort Pickens and several gun batteries that exist throughout the park.
 Fort Pickens also has an interesting museum, featuring interactive exhibits on the natural and historic features of the Gulf Islands National Lakeshore.

 The park occupies the entire western end of the island and includes several beach access points.
 Other than the campground and park offices, there is no habitation for about 6 miles until you reach the outskirts of the resort town of Pensacola Beach.
 There you can find more populated beaches, lots of amusements, places to dine, and exotic beverages.